-Upon consummation of the reorganization transaction, our "S" corporation status will terminate and we will thereafter be subject to corporate-level federal and state income taxes at prevailing corporate rates.
-Termination of this election will result in us recording a tax expense and a net deferred income tax liability during the quarter in which this offering is completed.
-The change in tax status will result in us recording a net deferred tax liability of approximately \$\infty\$ as of the expected date of the termination.
+Upon consummation of the reorganization transaction, our "S" Corporation status automatically terminated and we became subject to corporate-level federal and state income taxes at prevailing corporate rates.
+Termination of this election will result in us recording a tax benefit and a net deferred income tax asset during the quarter in which this offering is completed.
+The change in tax status will result in us recording a net deferred tax asset of \$2.6 million as of October 2, 2010, the date of our "S" Corporation status termination.